-- Once we’ve established the infrastructure, we’ll move on to defining the competencies and expectations for each level.
+- Once we’ve established the infrastructure, we’ll move on to defining the level expectations for each level.
 We’ll use roles agnostic criteria which can be applied across all roles.

 - We’ll build using a baseline framework (see here for some great open-source frameworks) that has been tried and tested.

-- We’ll run focus groups to get buy in across the organisation and make sure it’s an inclusive process.
+- We’ll also run focus groups to get buy in across the organisation and make sure it’s an inclusive process.

 - Once we have established the companywide progression framework and level descriptions, we can create a set of functional skills for each department and craft e.g. Quality Assurance Engineer, Customer Success Manager.